slaparra/scala-contextual-resource-access-ddd-example/INFO.md

 * User -> The logical concept of client of the application.
 Has a username, a password and a set of roles.
 * Passport -> The "card" of the user, that defines where it can access when authenticated on the application.
-* Resource -> A logical resource that is defines who can access to it.
+* Resource -> A logical resource that defines who can access to it.

 ### Application Services